 It is always a good idea to research standard interview questions, as well.
 To better remember them, practice your answers with someone.

 There are many different kinds of positions in media and entertainment.
 You could be a news anchor, assistant producer, copy editor, interviewer, writer, just to name a few.
 Each of those positions will require related experience, but there are general skills that anyone interviewing for a media and entertainment position should highlight in an interview.

-– You'll be juggling many aspects of a job while under strict publication or broadcast deadlines.
+- Time management– You'll be juggling many aspects of a job while under strict publication or broadcast deadlines.

-– You'll need to be able to work with many different types of people and temperaments.
+- Cooperation– You'll need to be able to work with many different types of people and temperaments.

-– Be confident in your skills to get the job done without being arrogant.
+- Confidence– Be confident in your skills to get the job done without being arrogant.

 In a media and entertainment interview, it is important to discuss how these skills make you a great fit for the work you'll be doing.
 This will ensure a successful interview.